Houldebey History, Family Crest & Coats of Arms

 The ancestry of the name Houldebey dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in Holtby, a parish, in the wapentake of Bulmer, in the North Riding of Yorkshire near York.

 The surname Houldebey was first found in Yorkshire at Holtby.
 The place dates back to at least the Domesday Book from 1086 where it was listed as Holtebi or Boltebi and literally meant "farmstead or village of a man called Holti" derived from the Old Scandinavian personal name + by.

 Ainderby Mires with Holtby is a civil parish in the Hambleton district of North Yorkshire, and this civil parish also dates back to the Domesday Book where it was listed as Eltebi or Heltebi.

 The first record of the family was William de Holtebi who was listed in Yorkshire in the Pipe Rolls of 1208.
 William and John Holteby were listed in the Feet of Fines for Yorkshire in 1303 and then again in the Assize Rolls for Lancashire in 1396.

 Early History of the Houldebey family

-Another 133 words (10 lines of text) covering the years 1208, 1303, 1553 and 1640 are included under the topic Early Houldebey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Houldebey research.
+Another 67 words (5 lines of text) covering the years 1208, 1303, 1553, 1640, 1553, 1577 and 1578 are included under the topic Early Houldebey History in all our PDF Extended History products and printed products wherever possible.